bartificer/programming-by-stealth/docs/pbs55.md

 </aside>
 ```

-Also notice the user of the colour and display utility classes to colour and layout the aside nicely.
+Also notice the user of the colour and display utility classes to colour and lay out the aside nicely.

 ### Display Headings